kognifai/Galore/SDK-documentation/casestudy.md

 Galore Case Study
 =================

-In order to get a better overview of the galore capabilities, we will explore it in a simplified case study.
+In order to get a better overview of the Galore capabilities, we explores it in a simplified case study.

 Let us assume that we are a small Wind Farm owner and operator and we want to get better control over our assets.
 In this case the assets are wind